 Yogi: Suffering was like tapas or something like that.

-Shri Mataji: Tapah.
+Shri Mataji: Tapah!
+Tapah!

-Marie: What suffering comes to you, you have to accept it and offer it to God.
+Marie: When suffering comes to you, you have to accept it and offer it to God.
 I mean some people do still teach the right thing but most people just think they have to feel miserable.

 Shri Mataji: Then?
-Where, which one is such a great thing that such a big doctrine has come up — from where I don’t know — that we all should suffer?
-It is all the time promised [that] even those who are suffering will be helped: “blessed are those…”
+Where, which one is such a great thing that such a big doctrine has come out — from where I don’t know — that we all should suffer?
+It is all the time promised [that] even those who are suffering will be helped: “Blessed are those…”

-Gregoire: Ok, one life earlier…
+Gregoire: Ok, let’s say one life earlier…

 Gavin Brown: Supposing that you had not come…

 Gregoire: No!
-Let’s say one life earlier…
+Let’s say, one life earlier…

 Gavin Brown: …we would not have understood what Christ was about.